Ian Happ Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in MLB.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.

-- Urias (3-1) takes the mound for the Dodgers in his fifth start of the season.
-He has a 1.90 ERA in 23 2/3 innings pitched, with 26 strikeouts.
+- Kershaw makes the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- The left-hander last appeared on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up eight hits.
+- His last appearance was on Wednesday against the New York Mets, when the left-hander went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.